Political positions of Amy Klobuchar: Foreign policy

 In March 2007, Klobuchar went on an official trip to Iraq with Senate colleagues Sheldon Whitehouse, John E. Sununu, and Lisa Murkowski.
 She noted that U.S. troops were completing their job and working arduously to train the Iraqis.

 Klobuchar opposed President George W. Bush's plan to increase troop levels in Iraq in January 2007.
 In May 2007, after Bush vetoed a bill (which Klobuchar voted for) that would fund the troops but impose time limits on the Iraq War, and supporters failed to garner enough congressional votes to override his veto, Klobuchar voted for additional funding for Iraq without such time limits, saying she "simply could not stomach the idea of using our soldiers as bargaining chips".

 In December 2010, Klobuchar voted for the ratification of New START, a nuclear arms reduction treaty between the United States and the Russian Federation obliging both countries to have no more than 1,550 strategic warheads and 700 launchers deployed during the next seven years, and providing for a continuation of on-site inspections that halted when START I expired the previous year.
 It was the first arms treaty with Russia in eight years.

 In 2011, Klobuchar supported American military intervention in Libya.

-In October 2016, Klobuchar was one of 12 senators to sign a letter to President Barack Obama urging his administration "to consider all options for increasing China’s compliance with its international trade obligations, including a potential case brought with our allies at the World Trade Organization and a pause of other trade negotiations with China, such as the Bilateral Investment Treaty talk" and asserting that U.S. steel companies and steelworkers would only get the relief they needed though the implementation of "strong enforcement measures into our strategy to reduce excess global capacity".
+In October 2016, Klobuchar was among 12 senators to sign a letter to President Barack Obama urging his administration "to consider all options for increasing China’s compliance with its international trade obligations, including a potential case brought with our allies at the World Trade Organization and a pause of other trade negotiations with China, such as the Bilateral Investment Treaty talk" and asserting that U.S. steel companies and steelworkers would only get the relief they needed though the implementation of "strong enforcement measures into our strategy to reduce excess global capacity".

 In March 2017, Klobuchar and Senator John Cornyn (R-Texas) introduced a bill that would mandate the Defense Department reclassify deployments to the Sinai Peninsula as combat zone assignments, complete with the corresponding tax breaks that come from the proposed arrangement.
 Klobuchar observed, "As terrorist groups like ISIS spread throughout the region, the dangers these service members face has increased.
 Current rules regarding benefits for those serving in the Sinai do not reflect these new threats."